obfusk/reproducible-apk-tools/README.md

 Remove entries from ZIP file.

-Specify which files to remove by providing at least one fnmatch-style PATTERN, e.g. `'META-INF/MANIFEST.MF'`.
+Specify which files to remove by providing at least one fnmatch-style pattern, e.g. `'META-INF/MANIFEST.MF'`.

 ```bash